pawel2000pl/Ourcraft/README.md

 2. Levels (as in SAO) instead of other worlds (as Nether or End)
 3. More 3D GUI (during the game)

+It's not playable yet.
+But you can:
+Fly: WASD, Space and X
+Move camera: IJKL
+Edit blocks: N and M (but only in constant, determined distance)